learning-web/learning-web.github.io/clubhouse.md

 <img src="/clubhouse_bw.png"  >
 </div>

-Everyone who participates in one of the expeditions also becomes a member of the clubhouse.
+Everyone who participates in one of the expeditions also becomes a member of the virtual clubhouse.

 The clubhouse is a place to: